 Our Remuneration Committee regularly evaluates the performance of its compensation consultants, considers alternative compensation consultants, and has the final authority to engage and terminate such services.
-The Remuneration Committee assessed the independence of Willis Towers Watson pursuant to SEC rules and the applicable listing standards of The Nasdaq Global Market and concluded that no conflict of interest existed that would prevent Willis Towers Watson from serving as an independent consultant to our Remuneration Committee.
-Similarly, the Remuneration Committee has assessed the independence of Pearl Meyer pursuant to SEC rules and the applicable listing standards of The Nasdaq Global Market and concluded that no conflict of interest exists that would prevent Pearl Meyer from serving as an independent consultant to our Remuneration Committee.
+The Remuneration Committee assessed the independence of Willis Towers Watson pursuant to SEC rules and the applicable listing standards of The Nasdaq Global Market and concluded that no conflict of interest existed that would prevent Willis Towers Watson from serving as an independence of Pearl Meyer pursuant to SEC rules and the applicable listing standards of The Nasdaq Global Market and concluded that no conflict of interest existed that would prevent Willis Towers Watson from serving as an independence of Pearl Meyer pursuant to SEC rules and the applicable listing standards of The Nasdaq Global Market and concluded that no conflict of interest exists that would prevent Pearl Meyer from serving as an independence of use of the remuneration Committee.